ASaifM/getting-and-cleaning-data-course-project/README.md

 source('run_analysis.R')

-A description of the variables used in the cleaned up data can be found in CodeBook.md.
+A description of the how the script runs and variables used in the cleaned up data can be found in CodeBook.md.

 The final cleaned-up data can be found in this repository as tidy.csv.